thuml/Koopa/README.md

 ## Discussions

-There are already serveral discussions about our paper, we appreciate the authors a lot for their valuable efforts and comments.
+There are already serveral discussions about our paper, we appreciate a lot for their valuable comments and efforts.

 * [Openreview] https://openreview.net/forum?id=jsanMaAxZE
 * [Zhihu] https://www.zhihu.com/question/24189178/answer/3064876852